 Planning your Itinerary

 For people who have a week or more in Israel I work out a personalized itinerary of places and can handle all logistics, like hotel reservations, transportation, restaurant recommendations (at no extra cost).
 There are fascinating historical and archaeological sites in Israel – like Caesarea, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
 In Akko (also spelled Acre) learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, We can explore the Golan in the north or the Negev desert in the south.
 I can share with you nature spots off the beaten track, a quiet spot for a picnic and hikes suited to the whole family.
-For more challenges I can recommend hikes which involve climbing metal rungs on a cliff face like Nahal Og or the Yehudia Reserve where you drop into water pools which are a delight in the hot summer months.
+For something more challenging I can recommend hikes which involve climbing metal rungs on a cliff face like Nahal Og or the Yehudia Reserve where you drop into water pools which are a delight in the hot summer months.

 For some sample itineraries that I’ve done and suggestions on places to visit please review the articles that I’ve posted by clicking on the “BLOG” tab in the menu.
 You can also search by keyword or category to help you find what you’re looking for, then contact me.